Blount County Schools

 Blount County Schools (BCS) is a school district in Blount County, Tennessee, United States.
 The district has 18 schools with 750 teachers/administrators serving approximately 11,000 students.

 The district includes all unincorporated areas and all municipalities except for Maryville and most of Alcoa.

 Communities in the district boundary include: Eagleton Village, Friendsville, Greenback, Happy Valley, Louisville, Rockford, Seymour, Tallassee, Townsend, Walland & Wildwood.

 History

 In 2022 the board of trustees made David Murrell the director (superintendent) of the school system.

 Schools

-Below is a list of schools in the system, grouped by high school and feeder schools, followed by the year built, mascot and enrollment figures.
+Below is a list of schools in the system, grouped by high school and feeder schools, followed by enrollment figures, mascot, and the year built.